dansholds/grapple-comps-min/content/posts/14310-grapplers-grand-prix-queens-spring-bjjgi-nogi-absolute.md

 Ø  Because of the round robin format, teammates might end up being matched against one another.
-We put extra effort on such a situation not happening but depending on the number of competitors or teammates in a division, there might be no way to prevent it (Example: 5 competitors in a division but 2 of them are teammates).
+We put extra effort on such a situation not happening but depending on the number of competitors or teammates in a division, there might be no way to prevent it (Example- 5 competitors in a division but 2 of them are teammates).
 Although we encourage teammates to face each other, we also understand that some competitors might be adamant about not doing it.
 We will allow teammates not to face each other but we absolutely need